• Skip to primary navigation

 Instructions

-2. Make the Yogurt Sauce Stir all the ingredients together and keep covered in the fridge.
+1. Stir all the yogurt sauce ingredients together and keep covered in the fridge.

-3. Make the Gremolata Heat 2 tablespoon olive oil in a small non-stick skillet over medium heat.
+2. To make the gremolata, heat 2 tablespoon olive oil in a small non-stick skillet over medium heat.
 Add the shallots, almonds and lemon zest and garlic.
 Cook, stirring, for 2 minutes until fragrant and softened a bit.
 Set aside.

-4. Cook the Vegetables and Fish: In a large bowl, toss the shredded vegetables with 2 tablespoons olive oil, 1/4 teaspoon salt and several grinds of black pepper.
-Spread veggies out in a large casserole dish and cook in the hot oven for 10 minutes.
+3. In a large bowl, toss the shredded vegetables with 2 tablespoons olive oil, ¼ teaspoon salt and several grinds of black pepper.
+Spread veggies out in a large casserole dish and cook in the hot oven for 15 minutes.
+The veggies should be almost cooked through.
 Remove casserole from the oven.
 Place fish on top of the vegetables.
 Drizzle 2 tablespoon olive oil and sprinkle 3 tablespoons lemon juice over the fish.
-Season the fish with 1/4 teaspoon salt and several grinds of black pepper.
+Season the fish with ¼ teaspoon salt and several grinds of black pepper.
 Sprinkle the gremolata over the fish and vegetables.
-Put the casserole in the oven and cook for 8-10 minutes, until the fish is just cooked through. (timing will vary based on the thickness of the fish)
+Put the casserole back in the oven for 8-12 minutes, until the fish is just cooked through and the veggies are tender. (timing will vary based on the thickness of the fish).
+The fish will continue to cook even after you remove it from the oven, so err on the side of taking it out when it's slightly underdone.

-5. To Serve: Divide vegetables and fish between 4-5 plates.
+4. Divide vegetables and fish between 5 plates.
 Decorate plates with fennel fronds, if you like.
 Serve with lemony yogurt sauce on the side.

 Reader Interactions